 - Recycling paper

 - Actions by individuals (at home or work) – reducing, reusing and recycling waste

-Please Note: Each lesson culminates in an assignment which is submitted to the school, marked by the school's tutors and returned to you with any relevant suggestions, comments, and if necessary, extra reading.
+Please Note: Each lesson culminates in an assignment which is submitted to ADL, marked by your own personal tutor, together with any relevant suggestions, comments, and if required, extra reading.

 Learning Goals: Environmental Waste Management BEN202

 - Explain the nitrogen cycle and how it relates to waste treatment.

 - Determine the economic considerations of different waste disposal systems.

 - Compare industrial waste management with domestic waste management procedures.

 - Determine the principles of “polluter pays” legislation and how it is applied.